 The Loan Board records a specific valuation allowance based on a loan-by-loan review.
 Impaired loans are valued at the lower of their recorded investment or the estimated net recoverable value of their underlying security.

-In addition, the Loan Board calculates a collective valuation allowance.
-This is an estimate of incurred but unidentified losses based on a review of historic loan write-offs.
+In addition, the Loan Board calculates a collective valuation allowance in the specific reserve.
+This is an estimate of incurred but unidentifiable losses based on a review of historic loan write-offs on an industry sector basis.

 Management estimates